varabyte/kobweb/README.md

     height(50.percent)
 }

-// Note: Because "style" itself is an attribute, you can define styles in an attrModifier:
+// Note: Because "style" itself is an attribute, you can define styles in an attrsModifier:
-Modifier.attrModifier {
+Modifier.attrsModifier {
     style {
         width(100.percent)
         height(50.percent)